NiclO1337/pp4-banana-palace/README.md

 ### Kanban board

 Github projects was used as a kanban board during development.
 In each iteration, relevant user stories are moved onto the board and development began.
 Features were developed to fulfil the acceptence critera's of the user stories.
+When the acceptence criteria has been tested in development and production environment, it is marked as completed and moved to "Done" column.

 Link to [Kanban board](https://github.com/users/NiclO1337/projects/3/views/1) used on GitHub.<br>(*Hold Ctrl (or Cmd) and click to open in a new window.*)

 <p align="left"><img src="./documentation/images/kanban-board.png" alt="Banana palace project board" width="auto"/></p>

 [Back to top](#table-of-contents)